blackmarkt/Udacity-ML/README.md

 Training set has 1436 samples.
 Testing set has 360 samples.

+### Libraries

+The libraries used for this project are os, time, functools, numpy, pandas, matplotlib, a multiplicity of sklearn modules,

 ### Scripts
 ---
 Several Python scripts are available to train the model: